FujiNetWIFI/fujinet-firmware/lib/TNFSlib/tnfs-protocol.md

 number will not fit in a single response or if there are less than that many entries remaining.

+When the final available directory entires are returned, the `status` byte will indicate the end of the directory by setting the `TNFS_DIRSTATUS_EOF` flag.
+This tells the client the end fo the directory has been reached without needing another round trip.
+Subsequent `READDIRX` attempts will return a standard `EOF` status.

 Example:

 Read at most two directory entries with the open directory handle of 0x04: